 How to Get the Best Results from this Calisthenic Ab Workout

-The trick to developing true core strength is to isolate your abdominals during core exercises.
-That means:
+- The trick to developing core strength is isolating your abdominals during core exercises.

-- Movement should be initiated from the center of your torso by contracting the muscle fibers of that specific area first.
+- Instead, movement can be initiated from the center of your torso by first contracting that specific area’s muscle fibers.

 - Imagine your lower abdominal plate as an upside-down triangle that serves as a bulletproof plate to encase and protect your vital organs!

-- Instead of allowing your lower abs to spill-out, pull the area in flat and tight towards your tailbone.
+- Instead of allowing your lower abs to spill out, pull the area in – tight towards your tailbone.
 That way, your entire core will be strengthened (and not just the upper abs).

 What Is a Calisthenic?

-The word “calisthenic” can have different meanings depending on context.
-For purposes of this workout, calisthenic means any highly effective abdominal exercise that uses your own body weight for resistance and does not require springs, cables, bands, dumbbells, ball, wheel, or barbells.
+The word “calisthenic” can have different meanings depending on the context.
+For this workout, calisthenic means any highly effective abdominal exercise that uses your body weight for resistance and does not require springs, cables, bands, ball, dumbbells, wheel, or barbells.

 In a calisthenic, you work from the inside out, asking:

-- what do I need to do within my body to make this movement safer?
+- what do I need to do within my physique to make this movement safer?